-Serve up healthy comfort food with this easy recipe for healthy Mashed Potatoes with Broccoli.
-It’s quick and so yummy and is one of our favorite family side dishes to share.
+Serve up healthy comfort food with this easy recipe for Healthy Mashed Potatoes with Broccoli.
+It’s quick and so yummy and a favorite family side dish to share.

-I love when I find a method of cooking that simplifies dinnertime and this one fits the bill—you get to combine two sides (potatoes and broccoli) into one creamy mash!
+I love when I find a method of cooking that simplifies dinnertime, and this one does—you get to combine 2 sides (potatoes and broccoli) into 1 creamy mash!

-My middle kiddo loves this recipe so much, which honestly has been a surprise to me since she’s hit or miss on broccoli on it’s own.
+My middle kiddo loves this recipe so much, which has been a surprise since she’s hit or miss on broccoli on its own.
 When she was reluctant to try it the first time, I asked her to take a tiny taste test and give it a thumbs up, down, or in the middle.

-That engaged her and helped her to be brave enough to try a new food.
+That helped her to be brave enough to try a new food.
 And she loved it!
-(That doesn’t always happen but it did in this case.)

 Ingredients You Need

-- Yukon gold baby potatoes (or another similar white or yellow potato)
+- Yukon Gold baby potatoes (or another similar white or yellow potato): These have a buttery texture when cooked, so they are a great option for mashed potatoes.

 Step-by-Step Instructions

-Here’s a look at the process involved in making this recipe.
-Scroll down to the bottom of the post for the full recipe.
+Here’s a look at the process involved in making this Mashed Potatoes with Broccoli recipe.
+Scroll down to the bottom of the post for the full information, including the amounts and the timing.

-- Mash with a potato masher with the butter, sour cream, and salt.
-Serve!
+Step 4.
+Mash with a potato masher with the remaining ingredients.
+Serve warm.

 Best Tips for Success